microbial-pangenomes-lab/microGWAS/docs/source/usage.rst

 The following example works for *P. aeruginosa* and matches the references listed in the ``config/config.yaml`` file::

    bash bootstrap.sh Pseudomonas aeruginosa UCBPP-PA14 GCF_000006765.1,GCF_000014625.1

+Here is provided a list of some reference genomes that you can use as reference for a large ammount of species :download:`Ref_IDS <species_samples/ref_genomes.csv>`

 It is also possible to provide a number of local "private" assemblies, to be used instead of those downloaded from NCBI, or alongside them.
 Each local reference should have its own directory, each containing the following files: